Sajalrastogi89/PrivateGroupsAutomation/Readme.md

 # Telegram Channel Invite Link Generator with 1 member limit

 ## Main Objective
-I have created a service to simplify the process of adding people to a private group automatically.
-The API takes the `chatid` and `tokenid` as input and returns an invite link with a member limit of one.
+I have created a service to simplify the process of automatically adding people to a private group.
+The API takes the chatid and tokenid as input and returns an invite link with a member limit of one.
 The generated link expires after one member has joined, streamlining the process of adding individuals to a private group.
 This API is designed for legitimate use, ensuring that only authorized individuals can access the generated invite link.
+Use this service in your backend projects to directly create groups of authorized persons.

 ## Application
 For example, if a website is developed for a teacher and only those who have paid can access the course, this API can be called right after a successful payment.
 The API returns an invite link with a member limit of one, ensuring that only the paying student can join.
 This eliminates the need for developing a separate group chat feature on the teacher's website, leveraging Telegram for this purpose.